BryceRussell/astro-json-element/README.md

 Create/define HTML elements using JSON objects

-This component was created to make elements cutomizable using a prop you can see how I implemented it here: [pagination component](https://github.com/BryceRussell/astro-bryceguy/blob/master/packages/pagination/Pagination.astro)
+This component was originaly created to customize an element using props for my [pagination component](https://github.com/BryceRussell/astro-bryceguy/blob/master/packages/pagination/Pagination.astro)

-The easiest way to use and style astro-json-elements is using the `style` attribute or using [tailwindcss classes](https://tailwindcss.com), it keeps your html and css together instead of being seperated by stylesheets
+**Note**: Using  the`style` attribute or [tailwindcss classes](https://tailwindcss.com) allows you to style your `astro-json-element` easier and keep the html and css together

-## Whats New?

-- `class` does not automatically use `class:list` Use `{'class:list': [...classes]}`  instead
-- Fixed class attribute showing when undefined
-- Added [`defaults`](#defaults) for defining default props for _child elements
-- Added slots to _child elements for more control over render order
-- Added `first` and `last` slot
-- Added `debug` prop, it prints the props of that element to the console if true

 ## How to use

-#### Install package
+**Install package**:

 ```
 npm i astro-json-element
 ```

-#### Define object and import
+**Create Element**:

 ```tsx
 ---